saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

 - **I see `Undefined symbols for architecture` error during compilation.**

   You must use frameworks and specify a platform version of at least `9.0` in your generated iOS project's Podfile.
-Please make the following changes in _ios/Podfile_ and rebuild.
+Make the following changes in _ios/Podfile_ and rebuild.

   ```bash
   target 'Runner' do